Vinicius-Camilo/minecraft-server-manager/README.md

 A comprehensive Python-based management interface for Minecraft servers and Discord bots with real-time monitoring, performance analytics, and intelligent alerting system.

+> **📝 Personal Note:** This project was created for fun to manage a small Minecraft server for friends.
+While it includes comprehensive features and professional documentation, it's designed for small-scale use and personal learning.
+Feel free to use, modify, or learn from it, but don't expect enterprise-level complexity! 😊

 ## 📋 Table of Contents
 - [Features](#-features)
 - [Prerequisites](#-prerequisites)